lysmarine/lysmarine_doc/doc/charts.md

-#Location
+##Charts Location

-Charts must be stored in `/srv/charts/`
+On lysmarine, charts are stored in `/srv/charts/`

-For convenience a link have been added in the `/home/pi/charts` directory.
+For convenience a link have been added in the `/home/user/charts` directory.
+So users can manage charts without root privileges.

-#Users
-The applications that directly read charts are signalk and opencpn.

-Tuktuk for it's part is retrieving the charts from the signalk server.

-#Formats

-### Tuktuk & signalk
-Only support tiling formats (mbtiles).
+### The criteria that lead to the use of /srv/charts
+ - A location that is app neutral (so app depend on another app location/existence)
+ - A location that is user neutral (as many users will need to access them: User, signalk, www-data, root )
+ - A location compliant to the FHS
+ - A location that is historically used to store large datasets of dynamic content.
+ - A location where human users could manage the dataset without root access.

+## Formats and Services
+Signalk read any mbtiles format found in the folder to serve them via it's API.

+Opencpn can read both mbtiles and a large variety of vector charts format from the folder.

+__Note that when charts are added or removed, opencpn cache must be rebuild manually__

+See the [list of supported charts](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:opencpn_user_manual:charts:chart_formats) by opencpn

+## Side notes
-Opencpn uses zooms between 1:800 to 1:12300000 Witch is equivalent to z5 @ z20 in tuktuk.
+* Opencpn uses zooms between 1:800 to 1:12300000 this is equivalent to z5 @ z20 mbtiles format.

-### Opencpn

-Opencpn support a wild range of charts.
-You can take a look at the list on opencpn website `https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:opencpn_user_manual:charts:chart_formats`

-_NOTE: opencpn 5.0.0 have added the support for tiling formats.
+* opencpn 5.0.0 have added the support for tiling formats.
 But due to the low capacity of the raspberry.
-Sadly, It often crash ._
+Sadly, It often crash .